WATCH: Arrest of murder suspect Mohamed Morei (18) in Dundalk

 Above: Japanese man Yosuke Sasaki, aged 24, who was killed on the Avenue Road, Dundalk

-Two Dundalk men were also assaulted on the morning of January 3 between 9.07am and 9.32am.
+Two Dundalk men were assaulted on the morning of January 3 between 9.07am and 9.32am.
 Cian Murphy, aged 22, from the Red Barn's Road area of Dundalk was injured when he was assaulted near the Inner Relief Road.

 The second man, a 23-year-old from Faughart, Dundalk suffered a head injury when he was assaulted at Seatown at 9.32am.
 Gardai described the injuries suffered by the two Dundalk men as "non-serious".